 Our staff will provide all the necessary support to create this virtual ‘shop front’.
 This will enable customers to find out more about your business, either when searching for suppliers in their area or when using the unique ‘TRACKS’ system of product traceability

-An online ‘Self-Assessment’ form is completed.
+An online ‘Application’ form is completed.
 This is a checklist to ensure that all the important points within the Certification Standards are fully understood and are consistent with the methods being used.
-This is checked by our Certification Team, which is available to provide support and discuss any issues that might arise.
+This is checked by our Certification Team.

 Certification and inspection